ElmiraDzhy/HTML_units/README.md

 # General info
-This is project from unit 11 and 12
+This is project from unit 11, 12, 13 and 14

-It has two branches - one branch for each lesson
+It has One branch for each lesson

-Branch emmet-task has a solution to unit 12 task
+Branch emmet-task has a solution to unit 12 task and for unit 13